mateuszmarkowski/jQuery-Seat-Charts/README.md

 Bool, defaults to true.
 If true, JSC will display an additional column on the left of the map with row names as specified by you using *rows* array or by default JSC settings

+**right**

+Bool, defaults to false.
+If true, JSC will display an additional column on the right of the map with row names as specified by you using *rows* array or by default JSC settings

 **rows**

 An array of row names, *rows* length must equal the actual number of rows: